 4. Louisville has several cool, walkable neighborhoods to consider when looking for a home.

 Although Louisville doesn't score exceptionally well for overall walkability according to Walkscore, there are several neighborhoods within the city that score exceptionally well for biking, jogging and accomplishing many general errands without having to get in your car.
 These include Old Louisville just south of downtown (the third-largest historic preservation district in the U.S.) and the hip Highlands to the east of downtown, which includes the smaller area known as Cherokee Triangle, where the home in which Hunter S. Thompson grew up still stands.
 A few other popular neighborhoods include the Butchertown area, which is also near downtown; St. Matthews for its central location and mix of home sizes and styles from different eras; and Norton Commons to the northeast of the city, which is a newer neighborhood designed with homes built to resemble an older, small-town neighborhood.

 5. Frederick Law Olmsted designed the foundation of Louisville's parks system.

-Those who love playing outdoors should feel at home in Louisville, which has more parkland per capita than any other U.S. city.
+Those who love playing outdoors should feel at home in Louisville, which has some of the most parkland per capita in the country.
 The city's parks system comprises more than 15,000 acres, and it's especially attractive since much of it was designed and planned by the Father of American Landscape Architecture, Frederick Law Olmsted.
 The system is one of only four Olmsted designed (he also designed New York's Central Park, the U.S. Capitol grounds and the Biltmore grounds in North Carolina) and includes a total of 18 parks and six parkways that he and his successor firm developed.
 There are many more public recreation spaces beyond these, as well, including many miles of paved trails for biking, walking and running.